arunavak5/TheFortuneTeller/README.md

-Software Required: Jupyter Notebook (With Anaconda) Please make sure to change the path of the csv file.
+Software Required: Jupyter Notebook (With Anaconda).
+Please make sure to change the path of the csv file.